beckn/beckn-onix/install/START_BECKN.md

 ## Overview

-This shell script, `onix.sh`, automates the setup of Beckn components, including the Registry, Gateway, Protocol Server BAP, Protocol Server BPP, Sandbox, Webhook, and supporting services such as MongoDB, Redis, and RabbitMQ.
+This shell script, `beckn-onix.sh`, automates the setup of Beckn components, including the Registry, Gateway, Protocol Server BAP, Protocol Server BPP, Sandbox, Webhook, and supporting services such as MongoDB, Redis, and RabbitMQ.

 ## How to Use